 - Remove from the oven when you can easily pierce the shell with a fork (about 45 minutes - 1 hour)

-- Add filling to pie crusts and bake at 350 for 45 minutes to one hour.
-If you have one of these pie crust protectors, awesome.
+- Divide filling between 2 pie crusts and bake at 350 for 45 minutes to one hour.
+If you have one of these pie crust protectors, place it over the edges of the crust.
 If not, lay thin strips of foil over the crust to prevent it from burning.